rahulkumarsingh73690/docs-3/docs/endpoints.md

 ## Option 3

 Last but not least there exists another way to set the value of `Name`!
 But this works only with the REST endpoint:
-If you add the following mapping to the request DTO above:
+If you add the following mapping to the Request DTO above:

 ```csharp
 [Route("/hello/{Name}")]